Do you have loose skin after pregnancy?

 It depends on how much loose skin you have.

-The amount of loose skin you have will also depend on how much and how fast you lose weight in the postpartum period.
+The amount of loose skin you have will depend on how much and how fast you lose weight in the postpartum period.
 If you experience a massive drop in weight, you will likely have more loose skin than average.

 Unfortunately, in some circumstances, the skin may never tighten.